CrestFallenTurtle/EverydayAoC/README.md

 ```

 ### Exiting loop Declaration
 The exiting loop, `FUCK THIS SHIT`, is left to be utilized by the user in order to do some last minute things before the software exits.
+Nothing can be definied in this section, and that should be reserved for the variable and method declaration sections.

 ```
 FUCK THIS SHIT